Pks1510/Hackerrank_Python/README.md

 # PythonCodes

-Solved answers for online python questions
+Solutions for Python question from HackerRank